It’s not about speed, but direction. Not about form, but content. Not about getting and having, but loving and giving.

 If you think about how people react to companies, they often have an emotional connection and it’s not based entirely on facts but based on feelings.
 So when companies do bad things and are not being responsive to environmental or product issues, people notice.
 It’s important for companies to have a strong moral sense of who they are and where they are going.

-When we get out of school, we shouldn’t be happy to think that we don’t have to participate in auditing, research, and having dialogues with our clients.
-This just reduces designers’ control over the whole project.
+Designers who don’t participate in auditing, research, and engaging in dialogues with the clients shouldn’t be happy.
+I think this reduces designers’ control over their craft.
 Not being able to see the problem from every angle and having a clear understanding of everything mean designers won’t have a firm ground to stand on to fully unleash their creative potentials.

 When non-designers try to work with both designers and clients to bridge the gap between them, they come up with words and concepts that are harder to translate into visual language.
 There is a solution to this.
 Designers need to think, read, and write more to become familiar with the literature that non-designers are familiar with and throw the handouts down the drain.